adamciolkowski/kitchen-table/README.md

 - `rowClass` function that returns a css class to be applied on table rows.
 It takes one argument: table row.
 - `onRowClick` function called whenever table row is clicked.
 It has 3 arguments: row, zero-based row index and event object.
+- `onRowMouseEnter` function called whenever a `mouseenter` event is triggered on row.
+It has 3 arguments: row, zero-based row index and event object.
+- `onRowMouseLeave` function called whenever a `mouseleave` event is triggered on row.
+It has 3 arguments: row, zero-based row index and event object.

 #### Column properties